Wealize/openid_lib/README.md

 ## Builders
 The library defines multiple builders that can be used to generate authorization requests, `credential offers`, authorization details and also the metadata of a credential issuer.

-## Reliying Party
+## Relying Party

-To manage the OpenID process for issuers or any other entity interested in authorization/authentication, the ***OpenIdReliyingParty*** class is defined.
+To manage the OpenID process for issuers or any other entity interested in authorization/authentication, the ***OpenIdRelyingParty*** class is defined.
 For its construction, the user should provide the metadata of the authorization service, an instance of ***DidResolver*** and a callback that allows to obtain the default metadata from the clients.
 The latter allows the metadata to be bound to the use case, eliminating the need for clients to specify it in full.
 In practice, the metadata implicitly specified by the user will be combined with the default metadata, the former prevailing over the latter.

 ```ts
 const rp = new OpenIDReliyingParty(